Responsible Learner Behaviour

 Learner commitment

-As a responsible learner you will be expected to:
+As a responsible learner, you will be expected to:

 - Treat everyone with respect and consideration at all times

-- Arrive on time and attend all sessions
+- Arrive on time and attend all sessions (see Attendance below)

-- Comply with our policies and procedures, including health and safety guidelines, as they are there to keep you safe whilst you learn with us
+- Comply with our policies and procedures, including health and safety guidelines, as they are there to keep you safe whilst you learn with us.

 - Be responsible for your own learning.
-This includes completing homework, submitting assignments and coursework as required, updating individual learning plans (ILPs), attending assessments and exams as required
+This includes completing homework, submitting assignments and coursework as required, updating individual learning plans (ILPs), attending assessments and exams as required.

-- Raise any concerns through the appropriate channels and allow staff to resolve issues
+- Raise any concerns through the appropriate channels and allow staff to resolve issues.

-- Attend any exams or assessments required for your course
+- Attend any exams or assessments required for your course.

 Please note: You may use your mobile phone for learning purposes with your tutor’s permission.
 You must not use your mobile to make or accept personal calls in class.